-No-Knead Dinner Rolls have all the flavor of a homemade yeast roll with the simplicity of a muffin batter.
-They are elegant enough to accompany a steak dinner or serve at your holiday meal and easy enough to whip up and serve along side a steaming bowl of soup.
+No-Knead Yeast Rolls (also called Southern Spoon Rolls) have all the flavor of a homemade dinner roll that bakes in a muffin tin.
+They are elegant enough to accompany a steak dinner or serve at your holiday meal.
+Easy enough for beginners to whip up and serve along side a steaming bowl of soup.

-What can I serve with these yeast rolls?
+What can I serve with these easy yeast rolls?

 Is this a make-ahead recipe?